How Missouri Is Faring With Tax Relief And Cannabis Reform

 What Should You Do?

 You know that at the Law Offices Of Jeffrey B. Kahn, P.C. we are always thinking of ways that our clients can save on taxes.
 If you are selected for an audit, stand up to the IRS by getting representation.
 Tax problems are usually a serious matter and must be handled appropriately so it’s important to that you’ve hired the best lawyer for your particular situation.
-The tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), Northern California (Sacramento and San Francisco Bay Area) and elsewhere in California are highly skilled in handling tax matters and can effectively represent at all levels with the IRS and State Tax Agencies including criminal tax investigations and attempted prosecutions, undisclosed foreign bank accounts and other foreign assets, and unreported foreign income.
-Also if you are involved in cannabis, check out what a cannabis tax attorney can do for you.
+The tax attorneys at the Law Offices Of Jeffrey B. Kahn, P.C. located in Orange County (Irvine), Metropolitan Los Angeles (Long Beach) and elsewhere in California are highly skilled in handling tax matters and can effectively represent at all levels with the IRS and State Tax Agencies including criminal tax investigations and attempted prosecutions, undisclosed foreign bank accounts and other foreign assets, and unreported foreign income.
+Also if you are involved in cannabis, check out what our cannabis tax attorneys can do for you.
 And if you are involved in crypto currency, check out what a bitcoin tax attorney can do for you.

 IRS Tax Relief Details

-The IRS is offering this relief to any area designated by the Federal Emergency Management Agency (FEMA), as qualifying for individual assistance.
+The IRS usually announces tax relief to any area designated by the Federal Emergency Management Agency (FEMA), as qualifying for individual assistance.
 The current list of eligible localities is always available on the disaster relief page on IRS.gov.
-The declaration permits the IRS to postpone certain deadlines for taxpayers who reside or have a business in the disaster area.

 Importance To Preserve Records